Panga123/bloc-apprentice-workbook/assessment-reviews/module-2/module-2-review.md

 ### Exercises

 1. Write a function `filterLongWords()` that takes an array of words and an integer `num` and returns the array of words that are longer than `num`.

+filterLongWords() {

+}
+return

+//must count the number of letters within each word
+//must loop through
+// if word has 3 or more letters, store the word in an array
+// must print out this

+ANS:

 2. Write a function `charFreq()` that takes a string and builds a frequency listing of the characters contained in it.
 Represent the frequency listing as a Javascript object.
 Try it with something like `charFreq("abbabcbdbabdbdbabababcbcbab")`.

 ## DOM Scripting